Like everything else in a holographic universe, we are light. Light’s speed, dilation, and density are governed by the

 Melatonin is the chemical signal for darkness and speed, produced when time’s axis is longest (sunset).
 DMT (dimethyltryptamine) is the chemical signal for daylight and density, produced when time’s axis is shortest (sunrise).

 Pineal dysregulation: Strobing lights can be misread as an accelerated diurnal rhythm and falsely signal that time’s axis is longer than it is, spiking the pH too high.
-If the pH gets high enough, the body can induce a seizure (generate lactic acid) to try to self-regulate.
+If the pH gets high enough, the body can induce a seizure (generate lactic acid) to try and self-regulate.

 Copper and iron are contra-indicated if we are not cycling time at the right speed.
-But there’s a twist: we need copper and iron in order to cycle time at the right speed.
+But there’s a twist, and a metabolic trap: We need copper and iron to cycle time at the right speed.

-It’s the same loop that occurs with estrogen.
 Estrogen’s healthy functioning depends upon a range (akin to the swing’s rage).
-In perimenopause, in a sense, my estrogen levels are both too high and not high enough; I am losing my range of motion.
-My estrogen neither spikes nor plummets but hovers mid-range, where its functionality is lost.
-For instance, vitamin K1 facilitates density of bones and blood.
+In perimenopause, in a sense, my estrogen levels are both too high and not high enough.
+My swing is losing its range of motion.
+My estrogen neither spikes nor plummets but vibrates mid-range, where its functionality is lost.
+Vitamin K1 can facilitate density of bones and blood.
 But vitamin K’s absorption, like the carboxylation of vitamin K-dependent proteins, is estrogen-dependent.
 So it’s another loop: Vitamin K1 needs estrogen to function.
 But we need estrogen in order to absorb vitamin K1.